thunder-engine/thunder-doc/reference/metaenum.rst

 Description
 -----------

-The MetaEnum provides an interface to retrieve information about object enumerator at runtime.

 This class is a part of Object-Introspection-Mechanism.
 MetaEnum provides information about one particular class enumerator.

 To make enumerators visible in introspection mechanism, developers must declare those under A_ENUMS() macro.